Research

 This study explores the impact of early childhood exposure (6-18 months) to maternal depression on children's health and cognitive development, using unique survey data from two low- and middle-income countries.
 Focusing on the younger cohort of the Young Lives Study (YLS), which tracks 8,062 children over 15 years, we use propensity score matching to assess the effects on a composite health indicator(combining perceived health status and growth metrics including weight-for-age, height-for-age, BMI-for-age z scores), as well as cognitive outcomes, including vocabulary, math, and Peabody Picture Vocabulary Test (PPVT) scores.
 Our findings indicate that early exposure to maternal depression has significant negative effects on health across all five rounds of the 15-year tracking period.
 Affected children have poorer health, with reduced PPVT and math scores in later tracking period, though vocabulary scores were not significantly affected.
 While further research is needed to fully understand the underline mechanisms, we do find that early exposure significantly worsens parent-child relationships, highlighting a critical area for intervention.
 Importantly, health impacts not only represent a direct effect of maternal depression but also potentially mediate the adverse effects on cognitive development, amplifying negative outcomes.

-• with Teresa D. Harrison, Jonathan Dxley, and Michael K. Price(The draft is available upon request)
+Why are Nonprofit Exit Rates So Low?
+Toward an Understanding of the Driving Factors with Teresa D. Harrison, Jonathan Dxley, and Michael K. Price(The draft is available upon request)

 Recent research into the nonprofit exit rates indicates that the annual rate of nonprofit exit in a given year ranges from 1\% to 3\% per year.
 Using a dataset consisting of all publicly available nonprofit filings from 1989-2018, we employ a variety of descriptive analysis techniques to begin to understand the low levels of nonprofit exit.
 We examine nonprofit exits in relation to internal factors such as nonprofit age, subsector, and size, along with external factors such as business cycle fluctuations and the policy environment.
 In doing so, we contribute to the industrial organization literature examining nonprofit organizations and provide a roadmap for future research to causally understand the mechanisms driving the lack of nonprofit exit.